Zulko/gpt-function-decorator/README.md

     """
 ```

 One advantage of `marvin` has been the possibility to enforce an output schema, however this is now a feature we get for free from the OpenAI API.
-In comparison, the `gpt_function`, which leverages this OpenAI feature, is more lightweight (it only depends on `openai`, and the core logics is ~50 lines of code).
+In comparison, the `gpt_function`, which leverages the new OpenAI feature, is much more lightweight (it only depends on `openai`, and the core logics is ~50 lines of code) and provides extra practical features like automated keyword arguments and reasoned answers.

 ## Installation and setup